fan-zhang-sv/Solid-News/README.md

 # Functionality

-This app is based on Flutetr, and has four main section.
+This app is based on Flutetr, and has four main sections.

 ## Top News